Creed (band): Hiatus (2013–2023)

+Second reunion and return to popularity (2023–present)

+On July 19, 2023, the band announced that they had reunited and would be headlining the Summer of '99 cruise in April 2024.
+In their run to winning the World Series in 2023, the Texas Rangers players regularly used Creed's "Higher" as motivation.
+The song became popular with fans and the team alike, to the point that the Texas Rangers had singalongs for "Higher" during games during October.
+Along with their reunion and the Texas Rangers helping to popularize their music again, Creed's streaming numbers shot up for the first time in years, culminating in Creed attending a playoff game between the Texas Rangers and the Houston Astros on October 18, 2023.
+Following their renewed popularity, on October 30, 2023, the band announced The Summer of '99 Tour, their first tour since 2012.
+The tour featured more than 40 shows across the US with support from 3 Doors Down, Finger Eleven, Daughtry, Switchfoot, Tonic, and Big Wreck on select dates.
+This was followed on February 6, 2024, with the announcement of the "Are You Ready?
+Tour" starting in November 2024 with supporting acts 3 Doors Down, Mammoth WVH, and Finger Eleven.
+Creed saw a major resurgence in popularity among young men in 2024.
+Many of their hits, especially "One Last Breath," became popular on TikTok.
+By June 2024, Creed's return to mainstream popularity was evidenced by a return to four Billboard charts.

 Musical style and influences

-Creed has been primarily described as alternative rock, alternative metal, post-grunge, and hard rock.
-Creed also has been categorized, but less frequently, as nu metal, Christian rock, grunge and heavy metal.
+Creed has been described as post-grunge, hard rock, alternative rock, and alternative metal, and also as Christian rock, grunge, nu metal, and heavy metal.

 Stapp's influences include Otis Redding, Donny Hathaway, Def Leppard, U2, The Doors, and Led Zeppelin.
 Guitarist Mark Tremonti's influences include thrash metal bands like Slayer, Metallica, Exodus, and Forbidden.

-According to a 1999 piece in The Washington Post:The biblical imagery of singer Scott Stapp's lyrics got Creed typed as Christian rock by early listeners, and the band's denial of any religious objective has unsettled some of its more fervent fans.
-"We are not a Christian band," Stapp insists on the band's web site.
+According to a 1999 piece in The Washington Post:

+The biblical imagery of singer Scott Stapp's lyrics got Creed typed as Christian rock by early listeners, and the band's denial of any religious objective has unsettled some of its more fervent fans.
+"We are not a Christian band," Stapp insists on the band's website.
 "A Christian band has an agenda to lead others to believe in their specific religious beliefs.
 We have no agenda!"
-Bassist Brian Marshall, who named the band, has noted that Stapp uses spiritual imagery as a metaphor in his lyrics.